yiochou/Resume/README.md

 ##### Tech: NodeJS, PostgresSQL, GCP, K8S, BigQuery, Dataflow, CircleCI, Firebase, React

-- Developed new features of podcast hosting and podcast player; furthermore, refactored the lagacy code base.
+- Developed new features of podcast hosting service and podcast player.
+Refactored the legacy code base.
 - Built alerting system on GCP, and integrated with Slack to notify developers actively if incident occrrs.
 - Scheduled ETL cron jobs to process data stored in BigQuery, and aggregated for the purpose of analytics and podcast ranking.
 - Migrated database from Firestore (NoSQL) to PostgresSQL without downtime, meanwhile, cleaned up dirty documents to consistent records.